tBuLi/symfit/docs/api_structure.rst

 When called they must return a scalar.
 This scalar will be *minimized*, so when you need something maximized, be sure to add a negation in the right place(s).
-They can be called by using the parameter names as keyword arguments, or with a list of parameter values.
+They can be called by using the parameter names as keyword arguments, or with a list of parameter values in the same order as :attr:`~symfit.core.models.BaseModel.free_params` (alphabetical).
 The latter is there because this is how ``scipy`` likes it.
 Be sure to inherit from the abstract base class(es) so you're sure you define all the methods that are expected of an objective.
 Similar to the models, they come in three types: :class:`~symfit.core.objectives.BaseObjective`,